Early to College

 Seniors may take up to 8 credits (2 courses) per semester and earn a maximum of 16 credits; juniors and underclass students must contact a Penn State representative to learn about their credit options.
 To remain in the program, students must earn a grade of C or better in each course.

 It is the student's responsibility to arrange tuition payment.
 A special part of the Early to College program is a grant-in-aid in the amount of 50 percent of the tuition for a maximum of 8 credits per semester.
 Books, technology fees, and activity fees will also be applied.

-In order to be reviewed for Fall Early to College, all necessary documents must be submitted by June 1st.
+In order to be reviewed for fall Early to College, all necessary documents must be submitted by June 1.

-Students interested in Spring Early to College must submit documents by December 1st.
+Students interested in spring Early to College must submit documents by December 1.